zzfcharlie/PHH-metaPRS/README.md

 ## An example to make prediction on testing data:

 ### STEP 1: Set up Python environment and install R packages.
 We recommend you use conda to manage dependencies in different environments.
 If Conda hasn't been installed on your system yet, please visit https://www.anaconda.com/download for detailed installation information.
-Our analyses are currently conducted on CPU, and we are considering using GPU devices to train PyTorch model in the future.
+Our analyses are currently conducted on CPU.
 Refer to https://pytorch.org/get-started/locally/ for instructions on installing PyTorch, with steps varying based on your operating system.

 First, create and activate a conda environment and install the Python packages.
 (Please skip this step if you've already done this before.)
 ```